HainLuud/ethz-applied-security-laboratory-g6-2023/README.md

 make
 ```

-The packages are stored in the `package` folder.
+The packages are stored in the `obfuscate/package` directory.

 For enhanced reliability, use: